marineb/rockaway-beach/README.md

 # [Rockawaybeach.io website](http://rockawaybeach.io)

-To contribute: fork the project and submit a pull request.
+To contribute content or code, fork the project and submit a pull request. 😊

 This project was created to compensate for the lack of information available on Rockaway Beach.
 We thought that it might be a good idea to have a site listing all the cool stuff you can do in Rockaway Beach.